EXPLAINER: How armored vehicles aid Ukraine at critical time

 The decision to send the Bradleys reflects a steady progression in the complexity and lethality of the weapons systems the U.S. and its allies have provided over the course of the war.

-Many condemn the pace as too slow, arguing that Ukraine needs everything it can get to repel the Russians and that some territory losses could have been prevented if the U.S. and allies had moved faster.
+Many condemn the pace as too slow, arguing that Ukraine needs everything it can get to repel the Russians and that some territory losses could have been prevented if the U.S. and its allies had moved faster.

-Others counter that the types of weapons provided have shifted based on the changing nature of the war since it began last February, and the growing ability of Ukraine troops to travel out of the country to get the training they need to operate and maintain the more complicated and high-tech systems.
+Others counter that the types of weapons provided have shifted based on the changing nature of the war since it began last February, and the growing ability of Ukrainian troops to travel out of the country to get the training they need to operate and maintain the more complicated and high-tech systems.

 White House National Security Council spokesman John Kirby told reporters Friday that the Bradley will be helpful as the fight escalates in the eastern Donbas region, where there is “a lot of farmland, a lot of open ground.”
 The decision, he said, reflects Ukraine’s current military needs, but is “also taking a look at what the fight is likely to be going forward.”

-At the Pentagon, Laura Cooper, the deputy defense under secretary for Russia and Ukraine, said this is the right time to provide Bradleys.
+At the Pentagon, Laura Cooper, the deputy assistant secretary of defense for Russia and Ukraine, said this is the right time to provide Bradleys.
 “The Ukrainians have demonstrated a lot of growing proficiency in maintenance and sustainment,” she said.
 She added that the U.S.-led training set to begin later this month will enable troops to operate, maintain and repair the weapons.

 The U.S. and other allies are also using the winter months to send large amounts of weapons and equipment that Ukraine will need when fighting heats up in the spring.